 Individual counseling, groups, workshops, assessment, evaluation and referral are all available through Student Wellness Services.

 - Our focus is counseling within a brief intervention framework to maximize your time with your counselor and to enhance your therapy experience.

 - Community referrals are made for students seeking services beyond the scope of our clinic.

-- Students coming to "walk-in" hours can expect to be seen briefly to establish a path for the most appropriate care and/or arrange a short-term plan in the event of a crisis.
+- Students coming to "drop-in" hours can expect to be seen briefly to establish a path for the most appropriate care and/or arrange a short-term plan in the event of a crisis.

 - Students and their partners may be seen together for couple's counseling even if the partner is not a student.